Cricket in Ireland

 Cricket in Ireland is governed by Cricket Ireland, which maintains the Ireland men's and women's cricket teams.
-Like several other sports in Ireland, cricket is organised on an all-Ireland basis.
+Like several other sports in Ireland, cricket is organised on an All-Ireland basis.
 Following the team's success in the 2007 Cricket World Cup, the sport's popularity increased in Ireland.
-The country was, until 2017, an associate member of the International Cricket Council and played in tournaments like the World Cricket League and ICC Intercontinental Cup, which are qualifying rounds for associate teams for the Cricket World Cup and ICC World Twenty20.
+The country was, until 2017, an associate member of the International Cricket Council and played in tournaments like the World Cricket League and ICC Intercontinental Cup, which are qualifying rounds for associate teams to the Cricket World Cup and the ICC World Twenty20.
 Ireland qualified for the 2009 ICC World Twenty20, the 2011 Cricket World Cup and 2010 ICC World Twenty20.
 In the 2011 World Cup, they beat England in the group matches.

-In 2017, domestic cricket in Ireland was recognised as first-class cricket for the first time.
-In recognition of their progress as a cricketing nation, Ireland were granted Full Member (and hence Test) status for the men's national side, in 2017.
-Ireland played their first men's Test Match against Pakistan in May 2018, losing by 5 wickets.
-Ireland's women played a test match prior to full membership in 2000, coincidentally also against Pakistan.
+In 2017, domestic cricket in Ireland was recognised as first-class cricket and, in recognition of their progress as a cricketing nation, Ireland was granted Full Member (and hence Test) status for the men's national side.
+Ireland played their first men's Test match against Pakistan in May 2018, losing by 5 wickets.
+Ireland's women played a Test match prior to full membership.
+This was in 2000, against Pakistan women.

 History

-Early History
+Early history

 Cricket has been played in Ireland since at least the 17th century, when Oliver Cromwell issued an edict banning it.
-It is believed to have been introduced to Ireland by the British, although recent research claims that Irish troops in the British Army shaped the game's evolution, by introducing terms and gameplay from the old Irish game of Catty.
+It is believed to have been introduced to Ireland by the British.
+However, recent research claims that Irish troops in the British Army shaped the game's evolution by introducing terms and gameplay from the old Irish game of Catty.
 The earliest known reference to a match in Ireland is the August 1792 fixture in Dublin between the British garrison and an "All-Ireland" team, the garrison team winning by an innings.